 It is a .WSF file, a Windows Shell Scripting program.
 It has been tested to work on Windows XP, Windows Vista as well as Windows 10 (2016), and is available in source code form.

 The script looks up current prices for a list of symbols, and stores the prices in the format Quicken needs.
 Optionally, it can automate the import of the prices in Quicken by using Windows automation SendKeys method.

-2017: Yahoo no longer supports historical or even just current price downloads.
+2017: Yahoo and Google no longer supports historical or even just current price downloads.

 So ichart.finance.yahoo.com for historical data and yahoo quotes both don’t work anymore.

-Google Finance web pages also may stop working soon, so cannot depend on pages like finance.google.com or www.google.com/finance either.
+Google Finance web pages also do not work: finance.google.com or www.google.com/finance either.

 The source code which includes the script and command file for Microsoft Windows is here: github.com/avinash311/QImportP.

 The link can be used to view individual files and download entire package: QImportP latest .zip

 QImportP-0.6.0.zip [2015-04-09] QImportP-0.5.0.zip (Older version download may be disabled by Chrome.
 Use Microsoft Edge browser, or use the source code link to browse older versions.)